Purdue-CS193/homework-0-dong435/index.md

+# Ricky's First CS193 Homework

+- I like how the class is run by students, so they can be more understanding of each other
+- I like how we are learning different tools which some I have never used before
+- I have a lot of friends in this class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.